jonashackt/spring-boot-vuejs/README.md

 ![heroku-automatic-deploys](screenshots/heroku-automatic-deploys.png)

 You only have to connect your Heroku app to GitHub, activate Automatic deploys and set the named checkbox.
-That´s everything!
+That's everything!

 #### Accessing Spring Boot REST backend on Heroku from Vue.js frontend